Unity-Technologies/com.unity.multiplayer.rfcs/text/0014-network-time.md

 This RFC introduces 3 new components to MLAPI.

 - A **NetworkTime** struct.
-While time is just a double often when dealing with time a broader context is needed (access to last fixed Time, delta time, ticks etc.).
-The **NetworkTime** struct can be used to created that context from a double time value.
+This struct allows us to expose time in a more familiar manner to the user in the form of a context which gives access to the last fixed Time, delta time, ticks etc.
-- A **INetworkTimeProvider** will be added to MLAPI.
-This interface defines the implementation of a `NetworkTimeProvider`.
-The `NetworkTimeProvider` controls how the flow of time advances in the game and can adjust time depending on network conditions or other factors.
 - A **NetworkTimeSystem** class will be added to MLAPI.
 The NetworkTimeSystem keeps track of networked times and ticks.
 Other systems can use the NetworkTimeSystem to access time information.
+- A **NetworkTickSystem** class will be added to MLAPI.
+The tick system takes time values from a time system and whenever the time passes a tick interval, it runs a tick.

 ## Network Time Struct